HelgaSen/Workshop3/Instruction_git.md

 In VSCode programm you have 4 preset options to resolve this conflicts:

-- Accept current changes
-- Accept incoming changes
-- Accept both changes
-- Compare changes
+- *Accept current changes* (refuse to accept info from merging branch)
+- *Accept incoming changes* (update info in upstream branch with info from merging branch.
+Original info from upstream branch will be lost)
+- *Accept both changes* (both streams will be shown in upstream branch, you need to edit it yourself)
+- *Compare changes*  (programm shows you differences, you should pick up the right one)

+---

 ## ![Icon](icon.png) Git log command options \#3